-A polygon is a closed shape that has a starting point equal to its end point and is comprised of a minimum of three points or vertices (Figure ).
+A polygon is a closed shape that has a starting point equal to its end point and is comprised of a minimum of three points or vertices (Figure 16).

-Figure 16 A polygon.
+Figure 16.
+A polygon.

 A closed polygon has exactly the same coordinate for the start and end points.
-In some Computer-aided Design (CAD) systems polygons are represented with lines.
 The start and end point coordinates of each line forming the polygon match exactly.
-Lines forming the polygon cannot overlap and the point of intersection is where the start and end points meet (i.e., no gaps, or overshoots as in Figure 11).
-Specialized software is used to ensure that start and end points exactly match with CAD data.
+Lines forming the polygon cannot overlap and the point of intersection is where the start and end points meet (i.e., no gaps, or overshoots as in Figure 17).

-Figure 117 Unacceptable polygon lines.
+Figure 17.
+Unacceptable polygon lines.

-The order of polygon vertices is commonly set to flow clockwise (Figure 12).
+The order of polygon vertices is commonly set to flow clockwise (Figure 18).
 This ensures that the inside of the polygon is always along the right side of a line, often referred to as the "right-hand rule," and helps identify the inside and outside of the polygon.
 This rule is also applied to polygon holes.

-Figure 128 Right-hand rule for polygons.
+Figure 18.
+Right-hand rule for polygons.

-Where an internal hole is required within a polygon, such as a new opening that surrounds another previously submitted opening, the spatial data must utilize internal rings or polygons to encode the "donut holes" in the spatial information (Figure) because GML uses linear rings to represent internal polygon holes.
+Where an internal hole is required within a polygon, such as a new opening that surrounds another previously submitted opening, the spatial data must utilize internal rings or polygons to encode the "donut holes" in the spatial information (Figure 19) because GML uses linear rings to represent internal polygon holes.

-Figure 19 Features cannot overlap.
+Figure 19.
+Features cannot overlap.

 Where a polygon feature exists fully within another polygon, an internal hole must be created in the larger polygon.
 Here the opening consists of three forest cover polygons.
 The area covered by forest cover polygon 1 must not include the area covered by forest cover polygon 2 so an internal hole is created.
 Similarly, forest cover polygon 2 must not include the area covered by forest cover polygon 3 so another internal is created.